Nullreff/redpile-old/docs/commands.md

 Syntax: `FIELD range name`

-Returns the value(s) of the specified field `name` for all nodes in the specified range.
+Returns the value(s) of the specified field `name` for all nodes in the specified range in the format `(x,y,z) value`.
+Any nodes in the range that do not have that field will have `nil` returned as a value.

 Syntax: `FIELD range name:value`

 Sets the value(s) of the specified field `name` with `value`.
+Any nodes in the range that do not have that field will not be modified.

 DELETE
 ------